 RTM app also enables us to edit Test Cases with one click and order their steps with drag and drop, which makes the whole experience effortless.
 Moreover, Test Cases are reusable for several Test Plans, which enables us to effeortlessly prepare various scenarios for them.
 After creating Test Plans, we can easily execute them with only one click.
 If you’ve been storing your Test Cases in an external testing tool, but seamless Jira integration works better for you, now we have a solution for that.
 Thanks to the Test Cases Import functionality, you can bring them from a .csv file right into your RTM tree-viewed structure.

 Test Executions and Defects

 Test Executions have the same structure as Test Plans – there is a Test Case Executions list, where we can monitor the current status of the Test Case Execution.
 Also, we can check the Test Plan Details, verify and set Relations between the elements of Test Executions, as well as assign a Test Execution to a certain person.
 After Test Case Execution is finished, we can easily access its result.
-The status bar of Test Case Executions is clear and understandable, enabling you to track progress of executing each step of the Test Plan, as well as to see where the process failed, why, and link appropriate defects to these events.
+The status bar of Test Case Executions is clear and understandable, enabling you to track the progress of executing each step of the Test Plan, as well as to see where the process failed, why, and link appropriate defects to these events.
 Requirements and Test Management for Jira also provides you and your team with a dedicated, export-ready Test Execution and Test Case Execution reports generated as charts with more detailed tables below.

 A change is as good as a rest

 In case of test management, choosing an app that works inside Jira is better and more comfortable choice than going for external tools.
-With Requirements and Test Management for Jira Cloud:
+With Requirements and Test Management for Jira:

 - we get a single repository for requirements and tests;